 NHS organisations should continue to work with their patients and staff, local authorities and public transport providers to make sure that users can get to the site (and park if necessary) as safely, conveniently and economically as possible.[footnote 1]

-Charges should be reasonable for the area.
+Charges, where they exist, should be reasonable for the area.

 Concessions, including free or reduced charges or caps, should be available for the following groups:

-- carers3 of people in the above groups where appropriate
+carers of people in the above groups where appropriate

 Trusts should consider installing ‘pay on exit’ or similar schemes so that drivers pay only for the time that they have used.
-Additional charges should only be imposed where reasonable 5and should be waived when overstaying is beyond the driver’s control (eg when treatment takes longer than planned, or when staff are required to work beyond their scheduled shift).
+Additional charges should only be imposed where reasonable[footnote 3] and should be waived when overstaying is beyond the driver’s control (such as when treatment takes longer than planned, or when staff are required to work beyond their scheduled shift).